Skip to Content

 Middle Layer

-This is what you wear between your base layer and outer layer.
-A basic sweatshirt, fleece, or sweater works great as a middle layer.
+You’ll wear your mid layer between your base layer and outer layer.
+A sweatshirt, fleece jacket, or wool sweater works great as a middle layer.

 Outer Layer